facebookincubator/velox/velox/docs/develop/operators.rst

 ExpandNode is typically used to compute GROUPING SETS, CUBE, ROLLUP and COUNT DISTINCT.

-To illustrate how ExpandNode works so lets examine the following SQL query:
+To illustrate how ExpandNode works lets examine the following SQL query:

 .. code-block:: sql

-  Select sum(l_suppkey) from lineitem where group by ROLLUP(l_orderkey, l_partkey);
+  SELECT l_orderkey, l_partkey, sum(l_suppkey) FROM lineitem GROUP BY ROLLUP(l_orderkey, l_partkey);

 In the planning phase, Spark generates an Expand operator with the following projection list: